EventStore/Design-System/packages/assets/readme.md

 # @kurrent-ui/assets

-Fonts and favicons for use in Event Store sites
+Fonts and favicons for use in Kurrent sites

 ## Add to your project